darrenliew96/gamepi20_drivers/README.md

 # GamePi20 Drivers for Linux Kernel 5.4 and Above
-For RetroPie 4.7 and Raspbian Buster and above
+### Note: Tested For RetroPie 4.7 and Raspbian Buster and above, may not work with old distro

 First, enable the SPI interface by using `sudo raspi-config` and go to `Interface Options > SPI`